 Start a timer and pour water onto the coffee grounds.

-When you pour the water into the French Press there may be a bloom at the top where the coffee is either clumped or not making contact with the water.
-You can minimize that by pouring slowly in a controlled manner.
+When you pour the water into the French Press, there may be a bloom at the top where the coffee is either clumped or does not make contact with the water.
+You can minimize that by pouring slowly and controlled.

 #4 Stir (or not)

-Even if you pour slowly, there might be coffee grounds clumped at the top that aren’t in contact with water.
+Even if you pour slowly, coffee grounds might clump at the top and not be in contact with water.
 A gentle stir will solve that problem.

 I used to stir the entire French Press.
 That is not necessary.
 Just stir the top inch.
 Use a chopstick or spoon.
 Some will advise using a wooden spoon as there have been cases where a metal spoon has cracked the glass of the French Press.
 But if you are gentle, that shouldn’t be a concern.
 The goal here is to get all the coffee-making contact with water.